Henry King

 Insurance

-Construction & Property Damage: Henry is familiar and has been instructed on a wide variety of litigation arising out of construction contracts and property damage, including having been instructed on cases in respect of defective works, provision of repairs, fire, and flood damage.
-This has included defending cavity wall insulation claims.
-He is comfortable in advising on the relationship between contractors and subcontractors in construction contracts, and the obligations arising both in terms of damage and personal injury.
-He has acted in cases involving the validity of exclusion clauses.
+Construction & Property Damage: Henry is experienced in, and has been instructed on, a wide variety of litigation arising out of construction contracts and property damage.
+This includes cases involving defective works, provision of repairs, fire/flood damage and defending cavity wall insulation (CWI) claims.
+He advises on the relationship between contractors and subcontractors in construction contracts, and the obligations arising in terms of damage, causation and quantum.
+He has acted in cases involving the validity (or invalidity) of exclusion clauses.

-Motor Insurance: He has acted in a variety of claims where issues as to whether an insurer has status as a Road Traffic Act 1988 or Article 75 insurer and is adept at spotting such issues early in order to protect a party’s position.
+Motor Indemnity: He has acted in a variety of claims where issues as to whether an insurer has status as a Road Traffic Act 1988 or Article 75 insurer.
+He is adept at spotting such issues early in order to protect a party’s position.
 He has experience of claims under both the Untraced Drivers Agreement and the Uninsured Drivers Agreement.

 Download section